 License Plate Recognition (LPR)

-We are transitioning our parking system to license plate recognition (LPR) in the coming months.
-LPR will completely revolutionize parking at VCU by removing the need for physical parking permits--your license plate will grant you access to your dedicated parking facility.
+We are transitioning our parking system to license plate recognition (LPR).
+LPR completely revolutionizes parking at VCU by removing the need for physical parking permits—your license plate grants you access to your dedicated parking facility.
+This innovative technology aims to streamline your parking experience, making it more convenient and efficient.

 FAQs

-License plate recognition, or LPR, has been one of the major advancements in parking over the past few years.
+License Plate Recognition (LPR) has been one of the major advancements in parking over the past few years.
 It is a camera-based computer hardware system that captures images of vehicle license plates, translates them into digital characters, and matches this information against a database.
 Subscribers will no longer need a physical parking permit, as parking access will be granted using their license plate.

 How will it work?